argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 )
 ```

-In this case, we have three `TextFields`: the `anchor`, `positive`, and `negative`, which correspond to the chunk of text, a query that could be answered using the chunk as a reference, and an (un)related query that works as a negative in the triplet, respectively.
-The two questions can be used to discriminate these `positive/negative` examples.
+Let's take a closer look at the structure of our dataset, which consists of three essential [`TextFields`](https://argilla-io.github.io/argilla/latest/reference/argilla/settings/fields/?h=textfield): `anchor`, `positive`, and `negative`.
+The `anchor` field represents the chunk of text itself, while the `positive` field contains a query that can be answered using the anchor text as a reference.
+In contrast, the `negative` field holds an unrelated query that serves as a negative example in the triplet.
+The positive and negative questions play a crucial role in helping our model distinguish between these examples and learn effective embeddings.

 An example can be seen in the following image:

 ![argilla-img-2](/assets/blog/assets/argilla-sdk-chatbot/argilla-img-2.png)

-These dataset settings were made to explore the dataset, but we could customize them to find wrong examples, improve the questions generated, and iterate on the dataset to be used in the following section.
+The dataset settings we've established so far have been focused on exploring our dataset, but we can take it a step further.
+By customizing these settings, we can identify and correct incorrect examples, refine the quality of generated questions, and iteratively improve our dataset to better suit our needs.

 #### An Argilla dataset to track the chatbot conversations

-The last dataset we are going to create will be used to track the interactions with the chatbot. *It may be more interesting to visit this section after you have read the article, once the gradio app is finished.* Let's see the `Settings`:
+Now, let's create our final dataset, which will be dedicated to tracking user interactions with our chatbot. *Note*: You may want to revisit this section after completing the Gradio app, as it will provide a more comprehensive understanding of the context.
+For now, let's take a look at the `Settings` for this dataset:

 ```python
 settings_chatbot_interactions = rg.Settings(